In this article

 What is a Cookie Banner?

-Why Are Cookie Banners Important?
+Why Are Cookie Banners Important For Compliance?

 Privacy laws, such as the GDPR and the California Privacy Rights Act (CPRA), require the visitor’s consent and proof of consent each time you process their personal data.
 For cookie usage, this translates into a few steps: